GlenKPeterson/TestUtils/README.md

 # TestUtils
 Utilities for testing common Java/Kotlin contracts.
-Currently equals(), hashCode(), and compareTo().
+Currently: equals(), hashCode(), and compareTo().
 I find a bug almost every time I apply these tests to old code.
 Usage is defined in the Javadocs.

 The idea of contract-based testing was from watching Bill Venners: